DennisD2/tomorrow/src/morrow/sa9054-info.md

 - mr90xx_initGuiSweep() OK with tweaks
 - mr90xx_MeasureAmplWithFreq: Currently analyzed

-As soon as mr90xx_MeasureAmplWithFreq(), aquisition data can be retrieved from the Spectrum Analyzer.
+As soon as mr90xx_MeasureAmplWithFreq() works, aquisition data can be retrieved from the Spectrum Analyzer.

 bash-4.3$ ./morrow
 ----------------------------------------